apache/paimon/docs/content/concepts/primary-key-table/sequence-rowkind.md

    (the time that the change was made in the database) in Mysql Binlog.
 It is recommended to use the automatic padding for row kind flag, which will automatically distinguish between -U (-D) and +U (+I).

-2. Insufficient precision: If the provided `sequence.field` doesn't meet the precision, like a rough second or millisecond, you can set `sequence.auto-padding` to `second-to-micro` or `millis-to-micro` so that the precision of sequence number will be made up to microsecond by system.
+(Note: If the provided `sequence.field` doesn't meet the precision, like a rough second or millisecond, system will combine `sequence.field` with an internal incrementing sequence number to ensure that even if the same `sequence.field` appears, the built-in incrementing sequence number can distinguish between different records.)

-3. Composite pattern: for example, "second-to-micro,row-kind-flag", first, add the micro to the second, and then pad the row kind flag.

 ## Row Kind Field